 To my surprise, there are many other things you can throw in there.
 They just have to fit in the basket and be of acceptable material.
 Eyeglasses, sunglasses, waterproof watches, combs, electric shaver heads, toothbrushes, dentures, razor blades, coins.

 After experiencing how easy, fast, and the fantastic cleaning job they do, I got a large ultrasonic cleaner.
 My original one held 20 ounces or 600 MLS.
-It measures 5 1/2 inches length by 4 inches width by 2 inches high.
+It measures 5 1/2 inches long by 4 inches wide by 2 inches high.
 My large capacity one, which I use for a lot more than jewelry and it is way more roomier, holds 84 ounces or 2.5 liters.
-It measures 9 1/2 inches length by 6 inches width by 3 inches high.
+It measures 9 1/2 inches long by 6 inches wide by 3 inches high.
 As I mentioned earlier, the timer starts at 5 minutes and can go up to a blasting 25 minutes.

 I love them because they clean so easily.
 Once you start cleaning things with them, you’ll find tons of things to put in them.
 The fact that you don’t need any chemicals or cleaners is an added bonus.